Planning Your Minor

 How Do I Get Started?

 In fact, you may have already started.
 That is, you may have already enrolled in one or more courses which you might be able to “grandfather” into the minor.
 See the list under Courses.
 We now offer an interdisciplinary "Introduction to American Studies" course (ENGL 2277), required for American Studies minors.

-To officially register for the minor, E-mail the Assistant Program Director at firstname.lastname@example.org.
+To officially register for the minor, E-mail the Assistant Program Director Lauren Crockett-Girard at email@example.com.

 The Overall Plan

 Like other minors, American Studies consists of six courses (18 or more credits).
-There are two required courses: 1) ENGL 2277, the Introduction to American Studies, which you can take anytime before graduation (it's not a prerequisite for taking other courses in the minor), and 2) the senior seminar, taken in the fall of senior year.
+There are two required courses: 1) ENGL 2277, the Introduction to American Studies OR ENGL 2278, American Culture: Engaging Difference and Justice and 2) the senior seminar, taken in the fall or spring of senior year.
+Students cannot count both ENGL 2277 and ENGL 2278, but either may be taken to fulfill the intro course requirement.
 Five of the six courses counting toward the minor must come from departments outside your major, and from at least two different departments.
 Three of your five other courses leading up to the senior seminar must be clustered around a common theme in an area of concentration (see below), while the remaining course just must qualify for cross listing in American Studies.
 The courses listed on this website are merely a sample of offerings; in any given year there will be other courses offered by various departments that may qualify.
 You will need to have it approved by the director of American Studies.

-Note: Only one course that satisfies the core requirement can be counted for the minor; in addition, if the senior seminar for your final year is offered by your major department, it can be counted for your minor, but not for your major as well.
+Note: Only one course that satisfies a core requirement can be counted for the minor; in addition, if the senior seminar for your final year is offered by your major department, it can be counted for your minor, but not for your major as well.

 Areas of Concentration